BarnardArchives/barnard_isle_docker/README.md

 To test the ISLE stack I'm using a CentOS Virtual Machine.
 The main OS is Windows, and virtual machines are used to keep the machine sand-boxed (clean).

 You may run Docker directly on your machine if you desire.
-ISLE will not work on Windows hence the need to get a real OS running.
+ISLE will not work on Windows natively, so you must use a nice linux distro.
 Mac users are fine.

 Our development environment from above looks like: Windows Computer -> Virtualbox running CentOS 7 -> Docker daemon -(magic)->ISLE STACK